Drake of the 99 Dragons

-Drake of the 99 Dragons is a third-person shooter video game developed by Swedish studio Idol FX and published by Majesco Sales.
+Drake of the 99 Dragons is a third-person shooter video game developed by Swedish studio Idol FX and published by Majesco.
 The game stars Drake, an undead assassin who is on a quest to avenge his murdered clan, the 99 Dragons, by recovering their ancient "Soul Portal Artifact" from antagonist Tang.
 Tang intends on using the artifact to harvest the souls of dead beings and power his undead cyborg army.

 Upon release, Drake of the 99 Dragons received generally negative reviews.
 Contemporary reviewers have listed the game as one of the worst titles of 2003, and has since been widely considered as one of the worst video games of all time.
 The Windows version was re-released by the publisher on Steam in 2018.

 Gameplay

 The player dual wields pistols to shoot enemies and restores health points by collecting Souls throughout levels.

 Drake has a number of special moves, such as the abilities to double jump and to run up walls.
 He also has the ability to slow down time.
 Drake's health depends primarily on absorbing the souls of his fallen opponents, although there are also red "lost souls" which deplete Drake's health.

 As a means of defense, Drake uses a wide arrangement of guns and firearms.
 The player is able to control two guns by using the left and right triggers.
 In the Xbox version, an aiming reticle (a common staple of third-person shooters) is excluded; instead, an auto-targeting feature is implemented to help Drake aim and fire at the player's enemies.
 In the PC version, however, an aiming reticle is used.